 The 90-day suspension does not provide exceptions except by successful appeal.
 Since most court dates are scheduled within the first month after a DUI, you will not be able to get your license back prior to your court date in most circumstances.
 If you file an appeal – which is possible up to 30 days from the offence date – and the Alberta Transportation Safety Board receives and responds to your appeal, it would be possible to retrieve your license before your first court date, if they accept your appeal; however, given existing processing times, this is very unlikely.

-How do I file a DUI appeal to get my license back?
+How do I file a DUI appeal in Alberta to get my license back?

 In order to appeal your license suspension, you must purchase an Application for Hearing from any Alberta registry.
 You can choose between an oral or written appeal with the former coming at a higher cost than the latter.
 As noted above, this must be received within 30 days of the offence date.
 A successful appeal relies on offering evidence of your innocence in the impaired driving-related offence.
 The Alberta Transportation Board does not consider discussions of hardship due to suspended licensing when processing appeals.